 Namespaces are one honking great idea—let’s do more of those!

 How does Python compare to other programming languages?

 While the CPython reference implementation is broadly useful for most use cases, other Python interpreters do exist to address specific needs and deployment scenarios.
-MicroPython is a microcontroller-focused implementation supporting Arm architectures, in addition to Arduino, ESP8266, ESP32, and RISC-V (32- and 64-bit) architectures.
+MicroPython is a microcontroller-focused implementation supporting Arm architectures, in addition to Arduino, ESP8266, ESP32, and RISC-V (32- and 64-bit) architectures, with a Raspberry Pi implementation for its Pico family of microcontroller boards and RP2040 chips.
 CircuitPython is an education-focused fork of MicroPython.

 PyPy is the most popular general-purpose alternative implementation of Python.
 It differs from CPython in that PyPy is a (faster) just-in-time compiler, while CPython is an interpreter.

 Pyston is another alternative implementation of Python.
 Pyston 2.2, an open-source implementation of Python 3.8.8, promises to be 30% faster than the original implementation.
 The Pyston fork of CPython 3.8.8 is available on GitHub.

 Other language-target implementations also exist, including CLPython for Common Lisp, IronPython for .NET/Mono, and Jython for Java.
 Likewise, the Nuitka project is a source-to-source compiler from Python to C/C++ source code.

 What version of Python should I use?

 The Python 3.x series was introduced in December 2008, addressing and rectifying fundamental design flaws, as well as generally modernizing the language.
 Python 3 was developed with the guiding principle of “[reducing] feature duplication by removing old ways of doing things.”
 Due to this, Python 3 is not fully backward-compatible with Python 2, requiring developers to modernize their code to run on the new version.